jezhumble/cdsite/_pages/implementing/architecture.md

 * An episode of software engineering radio in which Rebecca Parsons discusses [evolutionary architecture](http://www.se-radio.net/2015/08/se-radio-episode-236-rebecca-parsons-on-evolutionary-architecture/).
 * Another technique for incremental architectural change while working on trunk: [branch by abstraction](/2011/05/make-large-scale-changes-incrementally-with-branch-by-abstraction/)
 * Sam Newman's canonical book on [microservices](http://www.amazon.com/dp/1491950358?tag=contindelive-20).

+### FAQ ###

+*Is continuous delivery just for websites?*

+No. In the [case studies](/evidence-case-studies) section of the site, you'll find examples from teams applying continuous delivery to every type of architecture from firmware to mainframes.
+The architecture people seem to have the most trouble with anecdotally is packaged software / COTS.
+However research from the 2015 State of Devops Report shows that there is no correlation between working on this kind of system and poor performance.